GaloisInc/BESSPIN-GFE/README.md

 ### Setup OS (Debian Buster) ###

 Please perform a clean install of Debian Buster on the development and testing hosts.
 This is the supported OS for building and testing the GFE.
-At the time of release 1 (Feb 1), Debian Buster Alpha 4 is the latest version, but we expect to upgrade Buster versions it becomes stable (sometime soon).
-Please install the latest version of Debian Buster.
+At the time of release 1 (Feb 1), Debian Buster Alpha 4 is the latest version, but we expect to upgrade Buster versions as it becomes stable (sometime soon).
+Please install the latest version of Debian Buster (Debian 10.X).

 ### Building the Bitstream ###